-Stage 2 Cousultation (Early consultation to draft policy and define parameters) - Property owners and occupiers adjacent to the existing District Centre Zone boundary will be individually contacted and invited to contact Council's Senior Policy Planner to discuss concerns.
-This period will run from 1 July 2013 until 19 July 2013.
+Stage 2 Consultation (Early consultation to draft policy and define parameters) - Property owners and occupiers adjacent to the existing District Centre Zone boundary were individually contacted and invited to contact Council's Senior Policy Planner to discuss concerns.
+This period ran from 1 to 19 July 2013.

-Three seperate workshops will also be held during July and August 2013 with residential stakeholders, local businesses and developers and investors.
+Three separate workshops were also be held during July and August 2013 with residential stakeholders, local businesses and developers and investors.

-For further information on the DPA, contact Ms Kelly Mader, Senior Policy Planner on 8408 1139 or firstname.lastname@example.org.
+For further information on the DPA, contact John Tagliaferri, Senior Policy Planner on 8408 1827 or firstname.lastname@example.org